 Your first contact with a debt collector will be a letter saying your account is now in collections and requesting that you pay off your debt.
 A few days after this letter arrives, the debt collector will call you and let you know that you owe a debt and that they will be trying to collect it.
 After this, they’re required to send you another letter, this time informing you of how much you owe, who they are, what creditor held the debt and other such details.
 The next thing you should do is look into pay off the debt.
 If you do not, they will keep pressing you and may eventually resort to legal action.

 Now that you know a bit about the process of dealing with a debt collector, you might be thinking to yourself, “how is this legal”?
-Yes, it is quite aggressive, but it is indeed legal for them to call you a lot.
+Yes, it is quite aggressive, but it is indeed legal for them to call you.
 However, some rules and regulations do exist that debt collection firms and agencies need to follow in order to stay within legal grounds.
 Knowing and understanding the ins and outs of debt collection can be difficult, especially because each province in Canada has their own rules, regulations, and laws.
 With that in mind, let’s take a closer look at the debt collection laws in Ontario.

 What Are The Debt Collection Laws in Ontario?